 The Regional Growth Strategy (RGS) is a vision for the future of the capital region, guiding decisions on regional issues such as transportation, population growth and settlement patterns.
-The RGS promotes the long term livability of the region by enhancing social, economic and environmental performance.
-The existing RGS is currently being updated as part of a 5-year review process.
+The RGS promotes the long term livability of the region with policy intended to enhance social, economic and environmental performance.
+The current RGS was adopted in 2018.

 Local governments and the CRD developed the RGS in partnership.
 All affected local governments must accept the RGS before the CRD Board can adopt it as a bylaw.
 Within two years of becoming a bylaw, each municipality must submit a Regional Context Statement to the CRD Board describing how their Official Community Plan aligns with the Strategy.
 The CRD Board is reviewing Regional Context Statements as they are received from each municipality in relation to the 2018 RGS.

 In the case of the Juan de Fuca Electoral Area, all official community plans must be consistent with the Strategy.

 The RGS applies to the following local governments:

 Central Saanich | Colwood | Esquimalt | Highlands | Langford | Metchosin | North Saanich | Oak Bay | Saanich | Sidney | Sooke | Victoria | View Royal | Juan de Fuca Electoral Area

 Salt Spring Island and the Southern Gulf Islands, though part of the CRD, are excluded from the bylaw as they are part of the Islands Trust land management area.

 Regional Growth Strategy Amendment

 On June 12, 2019 the Capital Regional District (CRD) Board initiated an amendment to the 2018 RGS to update population, dwelling unit and employment projections.The projections were prepared by BC Statistics based on 2016 census information which became available in early 2019.
 Updated projections were summarized in a report presented to the Board.